Family Law

 If you are afraid that someone might hurt you, your child or someone that you know, you can talk to a lawyer or a legal clinic to find out about options (see below for legal help).
 Please see our Other Areas of Law section for more information for victims of crime.

-The Assaulted Women’s Helpline is a free 24 hour confidential telephone service for women in Ontario: telephone 416-863-0511 or toll-free 1-866-863-0511, TTY 416-364-8762 or TTY toll-free 1-866-863-7868, www.awhl.org/
+The Assaulted Women’s Helpline is a free 24 hour confidential telephone service and TTY crisis line for all women who have experienced abuse; provides counselling, emotional support, information and referrals: telephone 416-863-0511 or toll-free 1-866-863-0511, TTY 416-364-8762 or TTY toll-free 1-866-863-7868, www.awhl.org/.

 Here are some other sources of information about family/domestic violence: